losifer/codepath-dropbox/README.md

 This is a prototype for the Dropbox app displaying basic user login and error handling.

-Time spent: Approximately 11 hours
+Time spent: Approximately 11 hours development + several hours QA and Testing

 # Completed items: